traitecoevo/austraits.build/docs/Building.md

 One of the packages that will be installed with the above is [`remake`](https://github.com/richfitz/remake).
-This package manages the compiling, and also helps steramline the amount of recompiling needed whne new sources are added.
+This package manages the compiling, and also helps steramline the amount of recompiling needed when new sources are added.

 Running the following command will rebuild AusTraits and save the assmebled dataset into a file `export/data/austraits.rds`.